ObenaufLab/CaTCH/README.md

 CaTCH is a wetlab method for identifying cell clones from barcoded populations using CRISPRa-inducible reporters, developed in the Obenauf lab at the Intstitute for Molecular Pathology in Vienna.

+*Isolating live cell clones from barcoded populations using CRISPRa-inducible reporters.*
-Nat Biotechnol.
-2021 Feb;39(2):174-178.
+**Nat Biotechnol.
+2021 Feb;39(2):174-178.**

 PMID: 32719478
 DOI: 10.1038/s41587-020-0614-0

-This package comprises the analysis steps for the sequencing data generated with the CaTCH method.
+This software package comprises the analysis steps for the sequencing data generated with the CaTCH method.
-It is available as a command-line tool for everyone, and for the members of the Vienna Biocenter only it is also implemented as a Galaxy tool on the VBC Galaxy server.
+It is available as a command-line tool for everyone, and for the members of the Vienna Biocenter only it is also implemented in the VBC's Galaxy server.

 This README file outlines the general workflow.
 For information on an individual step please consult the respective README file for that step.